 The NLC Solutions Cleaning Inspection Worksheet

-It serves as both a daily reminder for what needs to be cleaned, and as a way to be sure our performance levels are being maintained.
+A professional cleaning checklist serves as a daily reminder for what needs to be cleaned, and as a way to be sure our team performance levels are being maintained.

 As a cleaning schedule it allows employees to record what needs to be cleaned, how often it should be cleaned.